Srijani-Das07/Voice-Notes-Summarizer/README.md

 ## Future Features

-- Record audio directly from the browser.
+- Record audio directly in the browser.
-- Support translation of transcriptions into multiple languages.
+- Translate transcriptions into multiple languages.